nojs/nojs.github.com/clos/pre.md

 And now for something completely different: the inheritance!

-\- Inheritance?
+>Inheritance?
 Oh, come on!
 How much of it yet!
-Go and find a bunch of that shit on the internet.
+Go and find a bunch of that shit on the internet!

 We introduce singular, simple, profitable multiple inheritance system.
 It's built entirely on prototypes (no arrays lookups), and